Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 41 projects that could affect the region.
-Notable initiatives include East Village, East Village Strategic Site - Assemble Build-to-Rent Precinct, Laurel, Bentleigh Club Redevelopment at Bentleigh, and Westfield Southland Ongoing Upgrades.
-The following list details those most likely to be relevant.
+AreaSearch has identified 41 projects likely affecting the area.
+Notable projects include East Village, East Village Strategic Site - Assemble Build-to-Rent Precinct, Laurel, Bentleigh Club Redevelopment at Bentleigh, and Westfield Southland Ongoing Upgrades.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.